Best Rifle Scopes In 2025: Hands-On Testing Of Vortex, Bushnell, Burris And Others

 You’re not gonna get a real FFP rangefinder on this.
 It’s budget for a reason, but honestly for the price it’s still really good!
 The AO dial allowed me an estimate between the distance to the target mainly by judging the optical sharpness.
 Didn’t expect that to be on this because again, it’s cheap, so it was a nice plus.

+The glass is really good.
+It gives a pretty good range calculation, too and it offers really solid visual acuity, which is saying a lot considering the magnification is at nine times.
+You’re getting every cent out of this thing.
 When I tested it out at the range, I began at a hundred yards and missed the papervat min magnification.
 I ultimately ended up rotating the windage dials and the elevation one unit each and lo and behold–missed again.
 After a few more twists, I finally hit the paper.
 In other words, you may have to play around with this to figure it out, but once you do, it gets the job done.

-The eye relief definitely went above my expectations.
-Def excellent.
 I also found that the recoil was pretty much non-existent.
 The optic probably held zero across two hundred shots throughout the day.

 Honestly, I just can’t say it enough: a scope at this price range probably shouldn’t have this level of accuracy and quality haha.
 Sure, it’s not a high end two grand piece of equipment, but by far, it’s better than my five hundred dollars scopes.
 Never ended up in my box of parts and have definitely used it more than once!
 You won’t regret spending fifty bucks on this haha.
 Do it.
 You’ll thank me later.